zachmccabe/zachmccabe.github.io/about.md

 layout: kaoliang3_article
 title: About
 date: 2020-07-13
 description: Hi, it's Zach.
-I write for friends and fellow travelers on this website.
+I make weird stuff for my friends and post it on the web.

 ---

 Hi, it's Zach.
-Sometimes I make weird stuff for my friends and post it on the web.
-On this website you can:
+I make weird stuff for my friends and post it on the web.

 Take a peak at my ongoing project, [Laughing Lost in Briars.]

-Read [this FAQ] for why I wrote and produced a field guide.
-If you're en route to Beijing, you should download a [free copy.]
+Read [this FAQ] on why I wrote and produced a field guide.
+And, if you're en route to Beijing, download a [free copy] for yourself.

 Talk shop?
 Here is my up-to-date [list of tools.]